vladlpavlov/persidict/README.md

 ## What Is It?

-`persidict` is a Python package that provides a simple persistent dictionary for Python.
+`persidict` offers a simple persistent key-value store for Python.
-It stores the content of the dictionary on a disk or an S3 bucket.
+It saves the content of the dictionary in a folder on a disk or in an S3 bucket on AWS.
 Each value is stored as a separate file.
 Only text strings, or sequences of strings, are allowed as keys.

 ## How To Get It?